bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitFD.md

 # Periodic orbits based on finite differences

 We have implemented a method where we compute `M` slices of a periodic orbit.
-This is implemented by `PeriodicOrbitTrapProblem` for which the problem of finding periodic orbits is discretized using Finite Differences based on a trapezoidal rule.
+This is done by the structure `PeriodicOrbitTrapProblem` for which the problem of finding periodic orbits is discretized using Finite Differences based on a trapezoidal rule.

 !!! unknown "References"
     The general method is very well exposed in **Hopf Bifurcation and Time Periodic Orbits with Pde2path – Algorithms and Applications.**, Uecker, Hannes, Communications in Computational Physics 25, no. 3 (2019) and in the PhD thesis **Numerical Bifurcation Analysis of Periodic Solutions of Partial Differential Equations**, *Lust, Kurt*, 1997.
 We adopt the notations of the first reference.